Skip to main content

 This is the question agencies ask me most: “If AI cuts my costs by 60%, should I drop my prices?”

-Here’s how to think about pricing with AI:
+Here’s how to think about pricing with an AI production layer in place:

 Before AI, offering social media management under $1,000/month was a money-losing proposition.
 The labor alone exceeded the revenue.
-With AI production, you can profitably serve a $750/month tier that was previously impossible.
+With AI handling the production layer, a $750/month tier becomes operationally feasible.

 Apaya’s per-brand pricing makes this work because the tool cost per client is fixed and predictable.
 You know your margin before you sign the contract.